-All offenses are cumulative for the student's secondary career.
+SANCTIONS FOR POSITIVE TESTING - All offenses are cumulative for the student's secondary career.
 If a student has had a positive test and is under suspension, that student shall not be eligible to try out for cheerleader, majorette, or any other group that has a tryout during the suspension period.
+Students will be required to participate in practices during their suspension.